 There’s a point in the wedding day where nerves are flying and excitement is creeping in.
 Before the ceremony, butterflies flutter all around your tummy as you prepare to marry the love of your life.
 This is a time that is so special for me to capture.
-I love being able to document those candid moments when you hug your grandmother that you haven’t seen in months, or the tears you might shed as you read a letter from your groom.
-Getting ready portraits are so important, so here are some tips to make them seamlessly easy.
+I love being able to document those candid moments when you hug your mother after she buttons your wedding gown, or the tears you might shed as you read a letter from your groom.
+Getting ready photos are so important, so here are some tips to make them seamlessly easy.

 When I arrive on your wedding day, the first thing on the timeline will be detail photos.
 I always tell my brides ahead of time that having their details gathered together is extremely helpful.
 Anything you are planning on having photographed should be easily accessible for your photographer.
 I suggest keeping these together in a shoebox, or large bag.
 It’s also nice to designate someone to be in charge of these details because it is so easy to forget!
 By having your details ready to go, you are able to spend more time relaxing with your ladies as you prepare for the big moment!

-When your photographer begins to take candids of you and your ladies hanging out and getting ready, it’s vital that the area be clean.
-Clutter and messes in the background of your portraits can be very distracting.
+When your photographer begins to take photos of you and your ladies hanging out and getting ready, it’s important that the area be clean.
+Clutter and messes in the background of your photos can be very distracting.
 In addition, this takes away from the clean, cohesive look of your portraits throughout the day.
-It’s always a good idea to designate someone to take care of these tasks (see the previous section).
+It’s always a good idea to designate someone to take care of these tasks.
 Assigning this responsibility to someone else is the perfect way to make sure it gets done without adding stress to you.

 I can not stress enough how important the wedding day timeline is!
 Whether you, your photographer, or your coordinator designs the timeline, it’s one of the most important things in keeping your wedding day stress-free.
 It’s easy to get off schedule when you get caught up in the moment – whether you’re talking to a friend you haven’t seen in years or you’re enjoying bubbly with your ladies.
 Getting off schedule can back up everything, especially portrait time.
 The best way to stay on track is to (once again!) designate someone to keep you updated on the time.